matthewcook333/PathPlanner/README.md

 used for planning waypoints for the Iver2 AUV to travel.
 This text file can be loaded directed into the Iver2 for deployment.
 The second file is a KML file.
 KML files are used to display in Google Earth or NASA World Wind.
-When opened in Google Earth, this file displays the path planning boundaries, the path, and information about each waypoint along the path.
+When opened in one of these programs, this file displays the path planning boundaries, the path, and information about each waypoint along the path.